Skip to content

 Face marie antoinette cake pops

-Thanks to @Goodiebites for the inspiration and tutorial.
+Thanks to @Goodiebites for the inspiration.

 Also check out our 180+ Cake Pop Tutorials.